variani/lme4qtl/README.md

 ## About lme4qtl

 lme4qtl extends the [lme4](https://github.com/lme4/lme4) R package for quantitative trait locus (qtl) mapping.
-It is all about the covariance structure of random effects. `lme4qtl` can define with user-define matrices, e.g. kinship or IBDs.
+It is all about the covariance structure of random effects. `lme4qtl` supports user-define matrices for that, e.g. kinship or IBDs.

 See slides [bit.ly/1UiTZvQ](http://bit.ly/1UiTZvQ) introducing the `lme4qtl` R package.